akmallfhn/sevenpreneur/src/trpc/routers/README.md

 **Scopes:**

 - Administrator can see all transactions.
+- Administrator and Class Manager can purchase items for other users.
 - Logged-in users can purchase items for their own.
 - Logged-in users can see all their own transactions.